 The Nancy Regan Arts Prize

-In 2021, on the occasion of her retirement from the Board and to honor her contribution to CAF, co-founder Nancy Regan (left, with her husband Tom) agreed to CAF establishing the Nancy Regan Arts Prize, an annual award of $2000 given to an individual or team who applied that year for a grant from the organization, or who had produced an outstanding body of work in support of animal rights.
-All genres of art—including performance, dance, music, craft, film, and the visual arts—are open for consideration.
+In 2021, on the occasion of her retirement from the Board and to honor CAF co-founder Nancy Regan for her many decades of service, CAF established the Nancy Regan Arts Prize, an annual award of $2000 given to an individual or team who applied that year for a grant from the organization, or who had produced an outstanding body of work in support of animal rights.

 “When I received the Outstanding National Activist Award from CAF in 1994, it was shocking.
 It was stunning, and such a beautiful gift.
 And now this gift: it’s a bookend to forty years of work.
 It means a lot to me.”—Sue Coe